A Site Statistics Report is a statistical report for a site based on the datasets in the site.

 5. Enter a Template Name and Template Description.

-6. Click the Public Template check box if the template needs to be available to other users.
+6. Click the Public Template check box if the template will be available to other users.

 7. Click Save.